Illaroo Scout Group Parent Information

 • Scouts NSW component: to cover registration, insurance (medical and assets - big cost), administration fees, staff fees (State office).

-• Section component: this smallest component goes towards each section to cover weekly section costs.
-For example purchasing items needed for activities/games, section badges, supplement camp food costs if needed, and towards activities when sufficient funds available.
+• Illaroo component: Is split with the larger group portion to cover our group costs such as utilities cost, badges, scarves, new equipment, Leader registration and training costs, hall maintenance and other group miscellaneous costs.
+A section component goes towards each section to cover weekly section costs such as purchasing items needed for activities/games, section badges, supplement camp food costs if needed, and towards activities when sufficient funds available.

 Uniform